Why the Tamar Valley is nothing short of 'magnificent'

 For about 15 years, I was the biggest producer of orange roughy, with the main volume being exported to the United States.
 From 2002, when orange roughy was slowly depleting, we went through a transition.
 I bought a trawler called Silent Victory.
 We use it to catch different market fish to supply customers throughout Tasmania.

-These days we also support our own fresh fish outlet in George Town and two farmers’ markets in Launceston and Hobart.
+These days we also support our own fresh fish outlet in George Town and three farmers’ markets in Launceston and Hobart.

 I’ve always enjoyed fishing but I don’t do it myself anymore.
 I have people who run the boat and we have about 80 employees.
 One of my sons, Chris, works with me, and my younger son, Arthur, has a business in the fish markets in Melbourne.
 If I have free time, I like gardening or going to one of the excellent restaurants in Launceston, just 30 minutes away.
 I also support the three local restaurants – and they support us by ordering our fish.